-ETV CCEP will not use any nonstandard methods for this project.
+ETV CCEP and the offsite test facility does not plan to use any nonstandard methods for this project.
 However, for methods that are nonstandard (i.e., no commonly accepted or specified method exists or no traceable calibration materials exist), procedures will be performed according to the manufacturer's instructions or to the best capabilities of the equipment and the laboratory.
 This information will be documented.
-The performance will be judged based on the manufacturer's specifications, or will be judged based on in-house developed protocols.
+The performance will be judged based on the manufacturer's specifications, or will be judged based on protocols developed by the testing organization.
 These protocols will be similar or representative in magnitude and scope to related methods performed in the laboratory, which do have reference performance criteria for precision and accuracy.
-For instance, if a non-standard quantitative chemical procedure is being performed, it should produce replicate results of + 25 relative percent difference (RPD) and should give values within + 20 percent of true or expected values for calibration and percent recovery check samples.
+For instance, if a nonstandard quantitative chemical procedure is being performed, it should produce replicate results of ± 25 relative percent difference (RPD) and should give values within ± 20 percent of true or expected values for calibration and percent recovery check samples.
 For qualitative procedures, replicate results should agree as to their final evaluations of quality or performance (i.e., both should either pass or both should fail if sampled together from a properly functioning process).
 The intended use and any limitations would be explained and documented for a nonstandard procedure.